MrShoenel/anti-pattern-models/notebooks/dtw-tests.md

     the pattern actually occurred, if this is not documented otherwise (such as in the meeting minutes).
 Only this will provide us with undeniable evidence.
+    -   Against the ground-truth, we can measure how well detection through either, ALM- or source code-data works, or a combination of both.

 As for the pattern primarily described in this notebook, *Half Done Is Enough*, we need to make sure to properly outline (and delineate) the